multi-objective/moocore/python/doc/source/whatsnew/index.rst

 Version 0.1.9 (dev)
 -------------------

-- New functions: :func:`~moocore.any_dominated` to quickly detect if a set is nondominated and :func:`~moocore.generate_ndset` to generate random nondominated sets with different shapes.
+- New function :func:`~moocore.any_dominated` to quickly detect if a set is nondominated.
+- New function :func:`~moocore.generate_ndset` to generate random nondominated sets with different shapes.
 - New example :ref:`sphx_glr_auto_examples_plot_generate.py`.